 As any asset of a debtor may be arrested in order to obtain security (or for that matter in enforcement of a judgment or award), a sister ship may be arrested.
 Ships not owned by the debtor cannot be arrested, i.e. only under extra-ordinary circumstances whereby the court "pierces the corporate veil".
-Would a ship be owned by more than one owner, the ship can still be arrested for a claim against one of these "associated" owners.
+If a ship is owned by more than one owner, the ship can still be arrested for a claim against one of these "associated" owners.

-9. What is the position as regards Bareboat and Time-Chartered vessels?
+What is the position as regards Bareboat and Time-Chartered vessels?
 See the answer under question 7.